 When we begin a workout, a little chemical firework occurs in our mind.
-To begin with, the human mind recognizes working out as a stress for the body.
-It’s no wonder that people feel relaxed and even ecstatic after a workout; in an attempt to battle with stress, your mind is clever enough to release a substance that makes you happy – endorphins.
+To begin with, the human brain recognizes exercise as a stressful event happening in your body.
+In an attempt to battle with the discomfort, your mind is clever enough to release a natural painkiller – endorphins.
+It’s no wonder that people feel relaxed and even ecstatic after a workout; endorphins can also cause a general feeling of euphoria.

 Besides this, successfully completing workout activities leads to that familiar feeling of accomplishment.
 Personal achievement satisfaction builds confidence, and that kind of confidence will reflect on the way you perform your work tasks.

-Therefore, with a workout on a daily basis, the team won’t only increase their performance and invest into their long-term health, but they will also be happier.
+Therefore, by working out on a daily basis, the team won’t only increase their performance and invest into their long-term health, but they will also be happier.
 Naturally, this will contribute to the general atmosphere around the office, which will become a positive, friendly, and welcoming environment.

 4. Stress Relief

-Considering the fact that the market is highly saturated right now, and that the competition is not to be taken lightly, it’s quite common that a job and stress go hand in hand.
+Considering the fact that the market is highly saturated right now and that the competition is not to be taken lightly, it’s quite common for a job and stress go hand in hand.

 Working under stress isn’t good for the physical or mental health of your employees.
 Besides, someone who’s dealing with increased stress levels isn’t capable of making well-thought-out decisions, which isn’t good for overall business.

-The main reason why people experience burnouts and why they experience depression in the workplace is stress.
-However, if you find a way to channel this anxiety through a highly beneficial activity, you won’t have to deal with problems like creative blocks and mental fog.
+Prolonged stress is the main reason why people experience burnouts as well as anxiety and depression in the workplace.
+However, if you find a way to channel this anxiety through a highly beneficial activity, you can begin to deal with problems like creative blocks and mental fog.

 Daily exercising is a highly effective way to get rid of stress.
-Built-up tension, aggression, and all the negative feelings will seep through your pores – basically, you will sweat it out.
-With clear and sharp minds you will be able to make better decisions and come up with creative solutions to problems.
+Working up a sweat is a good way to release built-up tension and aggression – metaphorically speaking, you will sweat out your negative feelings.
+With a clear, sharp and focused mind, you will then be able to make better decisions and come up with creative solutions to problems.